manami-project/modb-app/README.md

 * **myanimelist:** Config, downloader and converter for myanimelist.net
 * **notify:** Config, downloader and converter for notify.moe
 * **serde:** Serialization and deserialization of the finalized dataset files.
+* **simkl:** Config, downloader and converter for simkl.com as well as config for animecountdown.com.
 * **test:** All essential dependencies as well as some convenience functions and classes for creating tests.

 ## Documentation